April 7, 1997: Apple’s System 7 operating system receives its last update with the shipping of Mac OS 7.6.1.

 The update brings a few bug fixes and support for Apple’s new PCI Power Macs and the PowerBook 3400.
 Most importantly, it marks the end of the System 7 era, which dawned way back in 1991.

 Unlike today, when we receive an ostensibly new version of macOS every year, things moved at a slower pace in the 1990s.
-System 7 arrived in May 1991, bringing some great features such as introducing QuickTime to Macs.
+System 7 arrived in May 1991, bringing some great features and introducing QuickTime to Macs.

 It was the first Apple operating system available on compact discs.
-(Customers could also get it on a set of 15 floppies.)
-System 7 was also the Mac operating system that faced off against the world-conquering (at least in terms of popularity) Windows 95.
+(Customers also could get it on a set of 15 floppies.
+Remember those?)
+System 7 was also the Mac operating system that eventually faced off against the world-conquering (at least in terms of popularity) Windows 95.

 Before Windows 95 hit shelves on August 24, 1995, Cupertino employees rode around with bumper stickers reading, “Windows 95 = Macintosh ’89.”
 The joke likened Microsoft’s new operating system to a 4-year-old Mac OS.

 The Mac OS 7.6 update, which Apple released on January 7, 1997, brought with it a name change from “System 7” to “Mac OS.”
 It also added virtual memory and memory management, a new caching system for File Manager, PowerPC Resource Manager routines, and performance improvements.

 Unlike today’s free macOS updates, users who wanted System 7.6.1 paid for it — even if they already bought an earlier version of System 7.
 Considering that it added only minor improvements, this became a point of contention.